What is a potentially unwanted program?

 Banking credentials, social media logins, email passwords — all of those are at risk if you don’t keep a close eye on what you’re downloading.
 It’s always best to regularly cleanse your devices of all unwanted programs.

 Anyone who pays attention to their browser will notice immediately if they have a PUP installed.
 A new toolbar or pop-up ads are usually hard to miss.
+If a PUP, such as Wave browser, appears on your device, you can find brand-new software you don’t remember installing.

 Other than intrusive PUP adware, you’ll also need to pay attention to your computer’s performance.
 Have you noticed a slowdown in the tasks you run it through?
 Is your device running anything differently without you approving any changes?